-- ♦ Dress code is required for showing animals (Rule #10) - All cats should be brought in a carrier or on a leash. - ♦ Must pre-register by August 15 - All cats must be removed from the fairgrounds after the judging. - 🔖 Vaccinations for Distemper and Rabies must be given before the fair.
-Proof of vaccination is required. - 🔖 It is the member's responsibility to ensure your cat's health and welfare while at the fair.
+- ♥ Dress code is required for showing animals (Rule #10) - \$\text{All cats should be brought in a carrier or on a leash.} - All cats must be removed from the fairgrounds after the judging. - 🔖 Vaccinations for Distemper and Rabies must be given before the fair.
+Proof of vaccination is required.